19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Action.md

 ## Free Action

-Things that require very little time or effort are called a free action.
+Things that require very little time or effort are called a *Free Action*.
 These can be done at will on your [Turn](Turn.md) within reason.
 The main example is talking.
 You can talk in character during your turn with allies or the enemy and it doesn't cost you anything.

 *Make sure to keep your turn to a reasonable amount of time so everyone gets a fair spotlight!*